 The results show that embedding these algorithms in the Parity Encoding reduces the circuit depth compared to conventional gate-based implementations, while at the same time keeping the multi-qubit gate counts comparable.
 Our team also presents a strategy to efficiently prepare graph states, which represent an important resource for measurement-based quantum computing.

-Read the paper on arXiv.
+Read the paper on Physical Review A.